flub78/trello-backend/README.md

 It is a REST API for boards, lists and tasks.

+## Execution

+in development:

+    XAMPP
+        Start Apache with PHP 8 support
+        Start MySql

+    cd lara-trello
+    php artisan serve

+The project is available at http://127.0.0.1:8000/

+It is then possible to register new users and login.

+(Todo chack how to disable registration.)

 ## Development steps

-- Create the github project
+- Create the github project (no files)
 - Create a local Laravel project
 - Test the local Laravel server
-- Merge the Laravel and Github projects to check it in
+- Merge the Laravel and Github projects to check it in (instructions on the Github site.)
 - Create the database
 - Implement the REST API
 - Add authentication